Whole-House Filtration · La Presa, CA

 • You have young children, pets, or family members with sensitivities

-We usually schedule the free in-home water test in La Presa within a few business days.
-The test takes about an hour, a technician tests your actual water and shows you the results in plain terms, and a real person answers the phone, not a dispatcher.
+The free in-home water test takes about an hour.
+A technician tests your actual water at the tap and shows you the results in plain terms, and a real person answers the phone when you call to book it, not a dispatcher.

 La Presa is unincorporated East County between Spring Valley and Bonita with hard municipal water and hot inland summers.
-The 1960s-90s residential stock shows the typical East County pattern of scale on fixtures, shortened water heater life, and dishwasher deposits that come with untreated hard water.
+The older residential stock shows the typical East County pattern of scale on fixtures, shortened water heater life, and dishwasher deposits that come with untreated hard water.
 La Presa is unincorporated East County between Spring Valley and Bonita, and the municipal water reaching homes along Sweetwater Road and the Skyline Hills area sits in the hard to very hard range that characterizes this entire inland corridor.

 Service area